|Nutrition Facts (per serving)|

 The yellow bird is a fun rum cocktail that is filled with tropical fruit.
-While the primary recipe features orange juice, pineapple and banana also make an appearance in many variations on the yellow bird.
+While the primary recipe features orange juice, pineapple, and banana also appear in many variations on the yellow bird.
 It's a drink that is a hit on the beaches of the Caribbean, though you will be hard-pressed to find two yellow birds made the same way.

-As is common in tiki-style cocktails, the yellow bird uses both light rum and dark rum.
-A touch of Galliano (the anise and vanilla liqueur) is added to bring in another layer of flavor and make things a bit more interesting.
-It's a fabulous flavor combination and you'll enjoy every sip of it.
+As is common in tropical cocktails, the yellow bird uses both light rum and dark rum.
+A touch of Galliano (anise and vanilla liqueur) is added to bring in another layer of flavor and make things a bit more interesting.
+It's a fabulous flavor combination, and you'll likely enjoy every sip of it.

-No matter how you make it, the yellow bird makes a great summertime cocktail.
+No matter how you mix it, the yellow bird makes a great summertime cocktail.

 Gather the ingredients.